Cost to Build a Garage

 A brick garage is a longer-lasting, higher-quality garage.

-The length of time needed to build a garage extension will depend on factors such as the size of build and how many tradesmen involved, with labour fees varying by region.
+The length of time needed to build a garage will depend on factors such as the size of build and how many tradesmen involved, with labour fees varying by region.
 On the assumption there aren't any unforeseen issues, such as delays due to weather conditions or material supplies, a single garage can be completed within a 2 week window, whereas a high-quality double can take a month to finish.

 | Type of Garage | Material Costs | Labour Costs |